TheBiob/iwpo_test_suite/readme.md

 ## [configuration] section
 | setting | info |
 |-|-|
-folder       | The folder with the exe to test for.
+name         | optional.
+A name for the test.
+Default: name of test file. folder       | The folder with the exe to test for.
 This folder will be copied to a temporary location where the actual commands will be executed.
 The folder should be relative to where the .iwpotest file is located game         | The name of the exe to be converted. arguments    | optional.
 Arguments to add to the iwpo command.